 In 2017, a Republican-controlled Congress forced through the TCJA, which the President quickly signed into law.

 The new tax law is the most sweeping legislation in more than 30 years.

 The TCJA makes small reductions to income-tax rates for most tax brackets, though of course, the wealthy enjoy the bulk of the savings.
 But its centerpiece is a massive slash in the corporate tax rate from 35 percent to 21 percent.
 It also gives partnerships and small-business owners a bunch of new tax deductions and breaks.

-For families, it doubles the child tax credit from $2,000 to $4,000 per child and increases the standard married-filing-together deduction to $24,000 but eliminated the personal exemption.
+For families, it doubles the child tax credit from $1,000 to $2,000 per child and increases the standard married-filing-together deduction to $24,400 for 2019 taxes, but eliminated the personal exemption.

 How Much Will the SALT Cap Cost Taxpayers?